haolinj/react-redux-starter-seed/README.md

 ### Run Test
 `yarn run test`

-Note that `scripts/test.js` checks a `process.env.CI` ENV , if it is ture, the test will not run `--watch` mode, otherwise in dev the test is run as watch mode by `Jest`.
+Note that `scripts/test.js` checks a `process.env.CI` ENV , if it is ture, the test will not run `--watch` mode, otherwise the test runs as watch mode by `Jest`.

 ### Run Build
 `yarn run build` produces a `/build` folder that can be served.